 - If you or your child has a rash, what parts of the body are affected?

 - Have you been in frequent, close contact with anyone who has had a rash, an itch or both within the past several weeks?

 - Are you pregnant or nursing?

 - Are you or is your child being treated or have you or your child recently been treated for any other medical conditions?

 - What medications are you or your child taking, including prescription and nonprescription drugs, vitamins and supplements?

 What you can do in the meantime

-In the time leading up to your appointment, try at-home and over-the-counter (OTC) remedies to help reduce itching.
-Cool water, antihistamines and calamine lotion may provide some relief.
-Ask your doctor what OTC medications and lotions are safe for your child.
+Before your appointment, try at-home and nonprescription remedies to help reduce itching.
+Allergy pills and calamine lotion may provide some relief.
+Ask your health care provider what nonprescription medications and lotions are safe for your child.